CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/GettingStarted.md

     ![Sample data holidays preview](./Media/holidays-preview.png)

-1. Choose the **b_IADLakehouse** lakehouse item for the data destination.
+1. Choose the **b_IADLakehouse** lakehouse item for the data destination from the **OneLake catalog** list of items.
 This step is crucial as it determines where your data will be stored.

-    **Note:** You can also find a list of items that you have access to via the **OneLake data hub** tab or by typing the item name directly into the **Search** bar.
+    **Note:** You can also find a list of items that you have access to via the **OneLake** tab or by typing the item name directly into the **Search** bar.
 This flexibility ensures that you can easily locate and select the appropriate data destination.

     ![Sample data holidays preview](./Media/choose-data-destination.png)